The aim of SDG 14

 Connection to tourism

 Coastal and marine tourism emphasizes responsible marine management, pollution reduction, and conservation-based visitor experiences.
 Sustainable fishing and watershed protection benefit both ecosystems and tourism livelihoods.
 Visitor education fosters ocean stewardship and behavior change.
 Policy and enforcement support biodiversity and resilience.
+As Austria has no access to the sea, this SDG is not a national priority.
+However, Austrians making holidays abroad often take sun & beach holidays at the seaside.
+Best practices thus come from other coutries.

 Sustainable Development Goals